anonymous-submission-cikm1121/crisis-tweet-mtdaan/README.md

 ```
 python vizualize_attention.py bostonBombings data/TASKS/priority/bostonBombings/pos priority
 ```
 This will train a MTL model by combining rest of the crisis events on the 4 tasks.
 And then, it outputs the attention weights of the tweets from the given file for the specific task.
+Option to change the task weights in command line will be added in the final version.
 Sample Result:
 ```
 tweet = "rt <@> <number> buff : boston : police and fbi urging anyone with video of the finish line at the time of the explosion should please come forward . ."